dshryn/food-recipe-app/README.md

 Custom Widgets: The app consists of numerous custom widgets to break down the UI into reusable components, such as CategoryItem, MealItem, MealDetail, and MainDrawer.
 SnackBars: SnackBars are implemented for providing feedback to users when they add or remove meals from their favorites list.
 Drawer: A side drawer (MainDrawer) provides access to the filter settings, allowing users to customize their meal preferences.
-Hero Animations: The app uses the Hero widget for smooth transitions between the recipe list and detailed view, providing a visually appealing experience.
+Hero widget Animations: The app uses the Hero widget for smooth transitions between the recipe list and detailed view, providing a visually appealing experience.
 Data Handling
 Recipes and categories are defined in model classes and managed through a mock data source.
 Future improvements could involve integrating a backend service for dynamic content.